alanjholiveira/Layan-kde-custom/README.md

-Layan kde is a flat Design theme for KDE Plasma desktop.
+Layan kde is a flat Design theme for KDE Plasma desktop (CUSTOM).

 In this repository you'll find: